What are mortgage trusts?

 Why invest in a mortgage trust?

-1. Distributions are often more frequent than other managed investment trusts.
+Distributions are often more frequent than other managed investment trusts.
 A mortgage trust is an income producing investment that is not expected to produce capital growth for investors.
-The manager of the trust receives the mortgage payments from borrowers and passes them on to you as income distributions, after payment of any fees and charges associated with running the trust.
+The manager of the trust receives the mortgage payments from borrowers.
+They pass them on to you as income distributions, after deducting fees and charges associated with running the trust.

 Is a mortgage trust a safe investment?